mrahmanashiq/UserXpress/README.md

 - Authentication and authorization features: Authentication functionality was added to verify user credentials during login.
 Authorization was implemented to control access to certain actions based on user roles.

 - Contact Group: A contact group feature was created to organize members into specific groups.
 Members could be associated with contact groups, and operations like adding, removing, and updating group members were provided.

+## Day 3
+- Researched and studied Grails domain entity relationship.
+- Designed and implemented the entity relationship for Contact and ContactGroup entities.
+- Updated the database schema according to the entity relationship.
+- Integrated jQuery Ajax calls for improved user experience.
+- Researched and studied Grails file and image upload.
+- Implemented file and image upload functionality for the Contact entity.